On Averaging and Extrapolation for Gradient Descent: Extrapolations are Strictly Better than the Last Iterate

 \subsubsection{Verification of Positive Semidefiniteness of \texorpdfstring{$Z$}{Z}}

 Note it is equivalent to show $S_c$ is positive semidefinite since it is just a rescaling of $Z$.
-Our first lemma is a generalization of Drori and Teboulle's proof of \cite[Lemma 3.3]{FirstPEP} that shows the matrix $W_c$ is positive semidefinite for $c=1$. \begin{lemma} Let $W_c$ be defined as in \eqref{Eqn:Mat1Def} with entries set as in \eqref{Eqn:certComponents} and denote the $k$-th principal submatrix of $W_c$ by $M_k(c)$.
+Our first lemma is a generalization of the proof of \cite[Lemma 3.3]{FirstPEP} that shows the matrix $W_c$ is positive semidefinite for $c=1$.
+By allowing for general $c$, we obtain the following more complex determinant formulas. \begin{lemma} Let $W_c$ be defined as in \eqref{Eqn:Mat1Def} with entries set as in \eqref{Eqn:certComponents} and denote the $k$-th principal submatrix of $W_c$ by $M_k(c)$.
 Then for $k=0,\dots,N-1$,

 and

 \end{lemma}